Hypnosis in Science

 This expertise was intensively reviewed by the Scientific Advisory Board Psychotherapy and finally led to the recognition of hypnotherapy in 2006 according to § 11 PsychThG as a scientific treatment method in many areas of application.

 Among the best researched and positively considered areas include in particular somatic disorders with psychological involvement.
-These include: In recent years, the effectiveness of hypnosis has been further extensively studied and finally scientifically proven.
+These include:

 This led to the fact that in addition to the recognition as a scientific method of treatment, the scope of hypnosis is becoming larger and larger: